There are sadly many afflictions that can strike our four-legged friends.

 “Just to let u know and maybe it might help someone else, my old girl’s diet includes one boneless chicken breast shredded and rinsed of fat.

-One tbsp of Greek plain yogurt, plain pumpkin puree, Chamomile tea which helps with yeast, bacteria and stress (learn more about the benefits of chamomile for dogs here, one tsp of powdered vitamins by Natural Vet which has no wheat gluten, soy, msg, bran, corn, and no yeast.
+One tbsp of Greek plain yogurt, plain pumpkin puree, Chamomile tea which helps with yeast, bacteria and stress (learn more about the benefits of chamomile for dogs here, one tsp of powdered vitamins which have no wheat gluten, soy, msg, bran, corn, and no yeast.

 1-1/2 cups plain white rice, which is easier to digest than brown.
 The product that has been the best is from the makers of Olewo.
 Snuggles gets one tbsp reconstituted beets and carrot (dehydrated).
 This has helped her allergies a great deal by reducing her itching, a super soft coat and less shedding.